hackeriet/blog/_posts/2023-04-15-perl-http-tiny-insecure-tls-default-affects-cpan-modules.md

 ## Mitigations

 Upstream for `HTTP::Tiny` has not provided a patch or mitigation.
 Suggestions to change the insecure default has been turned down several times over the years due to backwards compatibility concerns.
-For addition information, please see the upstream discussion in [RFC: Making SSL_verify safer](https://github.com/chansen/p5-http-tiny/issues/152).
+For additional information, please see the upstream discussion in [RFC: Making SSL_verify safer](https://github.com/chansen/p5-http-tiny/issues/152).

 To mitigate the risk caused by the [CWE-1188: Insecure Default Initialization of Resource](https://cwe.mitre.org/data/definitions/1188.html) weakness, you have some options: